dalmo1991/superflexPy/doc/components.rst

 either alone, when intended to represent a lumped catchment model, or as part of a :ref:`components_node`, to create a semi-distributed model.

+As shown in the schematic, elements are organized as a succession of layers, from left (upstream) to right (downstream).

+The first and last layers must contain only a single element, since the inputs of the unit are "given" to the first element and the outputs of the unit are "taken" from the last element.

+The order of elements inside each layer defines how they are connected: the first element of a layer (e.g. E2 in the schematic) will transfer its outputs to the first element of the downstream layer (e.g. E4); the second element of a layer (e.g. E3) will transfer its outputs to the second element of the downstream layer (e.g. T), and so on.

+When the output of an element is split between multiple downstream elements (e.g. E1 is intended to provide its outputs to E2 and E3) an additional intermediate layer with a splitter is needed.
+In this case the splitter S has two downstream elements (E2 and E3); the framework will route the first group of outputs of the splitter to E2 and the second group of outputs to E3.

+Whenever there is a "gap" in the structure, a transparent element should be used to fill the gap.
+In the example, the output of E3 is combined with the output of E4.
+Since these elements belong to different layers, making this connection directly would create a gap in Layer 3.
+This problem is solved by specifying a transparent element in Layer 3, i.e., in the same layer as element E4.

+Finally, since the unit must have a single element in its last layer, the outputs of E4 and T must be collected using a Junction.

+Each element is aware of its expected number of upstream and downstream elements.
+For example, a reservoir must have a single upstream element and a single downstream element, a splitter must have a single upstream element and potentially multiple downstream elements, and so on.
+A unit is valid only if all layers connect to each other using the expected number of elements.
+In the example, Layer 1 must have two downstream elements that is consistent with the configuration of Layer 2.

-Elements are *copied* into the unit: this means that an element that belongs to a unit is completely independent from the originally defined element and from any other copy of the same element in other units.
-Therefore, changes to the state or to the parameters of an element inside a unit will not affect any element outside the unit.
-The code below lustrates the implications of this
+Elements are *copied* into the unit.
+This means that an element that belongs to a unit is completely independent from the originally defined element and from any other copy of the same element in other units.
+This SuperflexPy design choice ensures that, changes to the state or to the parameters of an element within a given unit will not affect any element outside of that unit.
+The code below illustrates this behavior:
-behavior:

 .. literalinclude:: components_code.py
    :language: python